AsemJK/csharptips/README.md

   - Every object will be destroyed only when it becomes unreachable—that is, when there are no references to the object in the process running your application.

+## Tip 13: Delegates
+### Store method references in variables / Store a function within a variable/parameter

 ## License
 This repository is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.